 - 1. Recognise and describe information from primary sources and secondary sources about the influence of respectful relationships on the post-schooling transition for their Year 12 cohort. - 2.
 Comprehend and use the Health inquiry model in relation to the influence of respectful relationships on the post-schooling transition. - 3.
 Analyse and interpret information from primary sources and secondary sources to draw conclusions about the influence of respectful relationships on the post-schooling transition for their Year 12 cohort. - 4.
 Critique information to distinguish determinants that influence respectful relationships and the post-schooling transition for their Year 12 cohort. - 5.
 Investigate and synthesise information from primary sources and secondary sources to develop a diffusion action strategy to enhance innovation uptake by their Year 12 cohort. - 6.
-Evaluate and reflect on implemented innovations' impact using RE-AIM and justify a recommendation that strengthens, maintains or adapts a resource, stressor, barrier or enabler for their Year 12 cohort. - 7.
+Evaluate implemented innovations, reflect on their impact/uptake and justify a recommendation that mediates, advocates or enables innovation uptake for their Year 12 cohort. - 7.
 Organise information about the influence of respectful relationships on the post-schooling transition for their Year 12 cohort for a particular purpose. - 8.
 Make decisions about and use mode-appropriate features, language and conventions for particular purposes and contexts.